EXPLAINER-How worried should we be about reports of blood clots and AstraZeneca's vaccine?

 A study published in The Lancet Public Health last year concluded a continued suspension would lead to thousands of cancer deaths over the next decades.

-In Ukraine, deep mistrust of vaccines has allowed measles to grow into an epidemic.
+In Ukraine https://www.reuters.com/article/us-health-measles-ukraine-insight-idUKKBN1XE15T, deep mistrust of vaccines has allowed measles to grow into an epidemic.
 Vaccine hesitancy there is rooted in corruption and mistrust of authority but also in a temporary government suspension in 2008, when a 17-year-old boy died shortly after receiving a measles-rubella vaccine.

 ((ludwig.burger@thomsonreuters.com; +49 30 220133634; Reuters Messaging: ludwig.burger.thomsonreuters.com@reuters.net))